-Sometimes you don’t need be covert about it.
+Sometimes you don’t need to be covert about it.
 OSINT is intelligence collected from overt, publicly available sources.
 Mainly the internet nowadays.

 What are we here to do?
 Recruit someone?
 Recover intelligence?
 Go after something new?
 Once it’s got a specific goal, we call it an operation, one of the most important words in intelligence.

 If you want to keep hold of your secrets and identity, you’ll need good OpSec.
 That means hiding your IP address, not leaking any personal information, and keeping all your conversations private and not logged.